LDucky-2/Capital-AI/README.md

 # Capital-AI
-A website made for CSC 401 project
+see this file (like enter this dont see this from the repository <code> page A website made for CSC 401 project

 This sucks, doesnt really make a lot of sense but you know, it really sucks